MLH-Fellowship/standupSummary/README.md

 For authentication access token, .... #TODO

 ### Future directions
-1. Integrate React server into Flask server
+1. Serve the static React files with Flask to make deployment easier
 2. Deploy the app to a live website
 3. Improve the sentence generator to make it resume-ready